Get Legal Help with a Motor Vehicle Accident

 If you have suffered an injury because of someone else's carelessness, you should speak with an experienced personal injury attorney who will evaluate your case with you, to ensure that your legal rights are fully assessed and protected.
 An attorney can explain what you can expect at every step of your personal injury case, and will take action on your behalf -- researching the law, interviewing witnesses, collecting records, conferring with expert consultants, planning legal strategy, and negotiating with insurers and opposing counsel -- all with an eye toward strengthening your position and ensuring your fair recovery.

-It's always a good idea to consult with an attorney who's experienced in auto accident law before deciding on a course of action.
+If you've been injured in a car, motorcycle, or truck accident, it's always a good idea to consult with an attorney who's experienced in auto accident law before deciding on a course of action.
 That way, you'll understand the strength of your claim and the next steps involved.
-But where do you go to find the right attorney?
-Fortunately, finding an experienced attorney doesn't have to be an overwhelming process.
-To learn more about your case, contact a seasoned auto accident attorney for a free consultation.
+Call an experienced injury attorney located near you.